Stop Issues in DUI Cases

-The courts have previously held that although certain characteristics could be attributed to being impaired by alcohol, without observation that driver was actually impaired, reasonable suspicion may not exist.
-State v.
-Scott, 17 Fla.
-L. Weekly Supp.
-1075a (Fla.
-9th Cir.
-Ct.
-2010).
+The courts have previously held that although certain characteristics could be attributed to being impaired by alcohol, without observation that the driver was impaired, reasonable suspicion may not exist.

 DUI Defense Attorney for Stop Issues in Tampa, FL

 If your DUI case involves a possible bad stop or prolonged detention, contact an experienced criminal defense attorney at Sammis Law Firm.